richiq/umongo-async-mongomock/docs/userguide.rst

     can be used instead of regular :class:`marshmallow.Schema` to skip missing fields when dumping a :class:`umongo.Document` object.

-This time we directly convert umongo schema's fields into there marshmallow equivalent with ``as_marshmallow_field``.
+This time we directly convert umongo schema's fields into their marshmallow equivalent with ``as_marshmallow_field``.
 Now we can build our ducks easily:

 .. code-block:: python

     try:
-        data, _ =  MassiveDuckSchema(strict=True).load(payload)
+        data, _ =  MassiveDuckSchema().load(payload)
         ducks = []
         for breed in data['breeds']:
             for birthday in breed['births']: